All too often I will run across websites whose meta page titles and descriptions are completely nondescript.

 So you may be asking, “What on earth is a meta page title?”

 Also known as a title tag, technically called a title element, it’s what the search engines see when they browse and index your website.
 These are most often what a viewer will see on search engine results pages (SERPs), so if your title tag says “Home”, it’s probably not going to compel them to click on that link and visit your website.
 Your title tag should include primary keywords, that might be used in search, and it does not have to be a sentence necessarily, depending on your situation.
 For example, if you’re writing a blog post, most likely your title tag will be the actual title of your blog post.
 You can leave out words such as “to”, “the” & “and”, because they’re not really necessary for good search results.

 If you’re creating a static website page however, your actual page title, and the meta title can be different in many cases.
 Here is an example of what I’m talking about:

-If you visit my Website Design services page, you’ll see the page title on the page itself says simply “Website Design”.
+If you visit my Website Design Packages page, you’ll see the page title on the page itself says simply “Website Design Packages”.
 If you look in the browser tab however, you’ll see something completely different.
 (Just a note, depending on the browser you’re using and your individual settings, you may not be able to read the full title in the browser tab, but Google can most definitely read it.
 If you hover over the browser tab, a pop up should appear with the full page title.)

 To view the meta title tag, we can also view the source code and this will tell us what Google is seeing: